tsleung/reactive-docgen/README.md

 *   **`ModuleNotFoundError: No module named 'dotenv'`:** Make sure that you have installed the required libraries: `pip install google-generativeai python-dotenv`.
 *   **`GEMINI_API_KEY` not set:** Make sure to create the `.env` file and set the `GEMINI_API_KEY` variable.
 *   **`RdfParserError: Template must be supplied when using the GEMINIPROMPT`**: Make sure that the template argument is included when calling the `GEMINIPROMPT` formula.
 Example: `GEMINIPROMPT(template="your template here", input="input.md")`
 *   **Other issues:** Make sure the input files exist at the correct locations, and that you have internet connectivity if using the `GEMINIPROMPT` formula.
+Check the console for any errors or warning messages.

 ## Contributing